vertahost/directadmin-firewalld-plugin/README.md

 ```

-Adding a rich rule in the interface, you would enter the following in the box, which will open passive FTP ports:
+Adding a rich rule in the interface, you would enter the following in the box, which will open a range of ports:

 ```
 rule family="ipv4" port port="35000-35999" protocol="tcp" accept